brualarcao/jobylon-jobs/README.md

  * See the list of available jobs and all the informations provided.

- * If you like of a job opportunity, select that and will see more details and be able to go to the page for subscribe in the proccess.
+ * If you like of a job opportunity, select that and will see more details and be able to go to the page for subscribe in the process.

 <div id="tests"></div>